Updated: Apr 19, 2022

 Simulation-based credit analytics: Background and the impact of uncertainty on credit data

-The uncertainty related to sudden and unexpected events have been shown, in part, to be the result of a failure of imagination.
+The uncertainty related to sudden and unexpected events has been shown, in part, to be the result of a failure of imagination.

 Pearl Harbor (1941)